Aomori Prefecture: Climate

 Aomori Prefecture has four distinct seasons, with an average annual temperature of 10 C. Variations in climate exist between the eastern (Pacific Ocean) and the western (Sea of Japan) parts of the prefecture.
 This is in part due to the Ōu Mountains that run north to south in the middle of the prefecture, dividing the two regions.
 The western side is subject to heavy monsoons and receives little sunshine; it experiences heavy snowfall during the winter.
 The eastern side is subject to low clouds brought in by northeasterly winds during the summer months, known locally as Yamase winds, from June through August, with temperatures staying relatively low.
 There are instances of Yamase winds making summers so cold that food production is hindered.
 The lowest recorded temperature during the winter is -9.3 C, and the highest recorded temperature during the summer is 33.1 C. The city of Aomori and the surrounding areas are known for having the heaviest snowfall in the world.
 In 2016, AccuWeather ranked Aomori as the snowiest city in the world.

+Aomori Prefecture's typically heavy snowfalls are caused by cold dry air from Siberian masses moving south, reaching the Sea of Japan, where they pick up significant amounts of moisture, thereby causing heavy snowfalls when they reach Japan's mountains.
+The Kuroshio Current is a major cause of the warm ocean waters in the area.
+Climate change in Aomori Prefecture is impacting its snowy winters and affecting water resources and marine life.
+Steady average temperature increases have been occurring in Aomori Prefecture since the early 1980s.
+Trends show decreasing seasonal snowfall and a shift in river runoff timing, potentially leading to water supply issues for agriculture during the spring.
+Warming ocean temperatures are impacting local fisheries, specifically with the potential to harm the cold-water seaweed kombu.
+The prefecture's historically heavy winters are known for creating "snow monsters" (樹氷, juhyo), also known as rime ice.
+Climate change has steadily made it more difficult to find instances of "snow monsters".